Jerez CF: History

 Jerez Club de Fútbol was formed in 1969, in the small historic town of Jerez de los Caballeros.
-The early years were spent in the regional leagues of Extremadura, the club's first venture into Tercera División coming in the season 1984–85, which was however short-lived (immediate relegation).
+The early years were spent in the regional leagues of Extremadura, the club's first venture into the Tercera División coming in the season 1984–85, which was however short-lived (immediate relegation).

 The team returned a year later, and slowly began to improve performances, to the extent that by 1992–93 they reached the play-offs for third level for the first time.
 Promotion via this way was to prove a tortuous affair however, with regular high finishes in the regular season amounting to nothing in the knockout stages: the first disappointment occurred in 1992–93 when, after finishing the season third, they lost 1–3 on aggregate to Atlético Malagueño.

-Jerez CF won its first Tercera title in 1993–94, but only won two of six matches in the playoffs.
-The following season brought a second place behind CD Don Benito, and the playoffs elimination at the hands of reborn Málaga CF – the team finished third, behind CD Isla Cristina and above UD Puertollano.
+Jerez won its first Tercera title in 1993–94, but only won two of six matches in the playoffs.
+The following season brought a second place behind Don Benito, and the playoffs elimination at the hands of reborn Málaga – the team finished third, behind Isla Cristina and above Puertollano.

-In 1995–96, Jerez finished second behind CP Cacereño, recording impressive wins over Guarena (10–0, home) and at CP Sanvicenteño (11–0, away); both clubs scored more than 120 goals during the campaign.
-In the playoffs, more of the same, with the club ranking third, with CD Guadix eventually promoting.
+In 1995–96, Jerez finished second behind Cacereño, recording impressive wins over Guarena (10–0, home) and at Sanvicenteño (11–0, away); both clubs scored more than 120 goals during the campaign.
+In the playoffs, there was more of the same, with the club ranking third, with Guadix eventually being promoted.
 The following year brought its second fourth division title, but another playoff elimination, against Andalusia's Isla Cristina.